Questions might be shared on social media.

 For paintings I sell, I usually use Legion Stonehenge paper (cream.)
 Occasionally, I also use Saunders Waterford watercolor paper (white, hot press, 638 gsm.)

-For sketches and personal work, I use Staples Cream Colored Copy Paper and Strathmore 400 Smooth Surface Drawing Paper.
+For sketches and personal work, I use Staples Cream Colored Copy Paper and Strathmore 400 Drawing Paper (smooth surface, medium surface, or heavyweight.)

 For transferring sketches onto heavier paper, I either use a lightbox, or I turn the brightness up on my iPad and put the image I want to transfer on the screen.
 You can stop your image from moving around by shutting off the touchscreen with Guided Access.